WilliamPrime/Infil-V2-printer/journal.md

 <img width="2561" height="1156" alt="hotend r3" src="https://github.com/user-attachments/assets/8905f7c7-a49a-4e95-ba4f-ed3ba8bacfc6" />
 <img width="2561" height="1156" alt="hotend r4" src="https://github.com/user-attachments/assets/c966f1bb-bbd3-4015-8314-65be0e8a839c" />
 <img width="2561" height="1156" alt="hotend r5" src="https://github.com/user-attachments/assets/a0003a75-fa42-4dab-997f-6a7c29682667" />

+the hotend took me a bit longer that i expected, but hopefully it should all join together well when i bring it back into the other file